No Dues Certificate

 3 min

-A No Dues Certificate (NDC) is an official document issued by a lender confirming that all outstanding payments on a loan or credit facility have been fully cleared.
-It is especially important for borrowers closing loans or credit cards, as it helps avoid future disputes and ensures a clean credit record.
+A No Dues Certificate, commonly known as an NDC, is an official document issued by a lender confirming that all outstanding payments on a loan or credit facility have been fully settled.
+It is crucial when closing a loan or credit card, as it prevents future disputes and helps maintain a clean credit history.

-For those availing a Loan Against Property from Bajaj Finserv, an NDC becomes even more valuable.
-It supports smoother processing of future loan applications and is often required to obtain key documents such as possession or encumbrance certificates.
+For borrowers who have taken a loan against property, an NDC holds added importance.
+It facilitates smoother processing of future credit applications and may be required when obtaining important documents such as possession papers or encumbrance certificates.

 Importance of a No Dues certificate for borrowers